Federated National Home Insurance Review

 Federated National doesn't include much in the way of extra benefits or discounts for homeowners buying standard policies.
 For example, other insurance companies might give you a discount for buying both home and auto insurance together, or allow you to customize your coverage online; FedNat Insurance doesn't offer these perks.

-Supplementary coverages available from Federated National
+Add-on coverage from Federated National

 While FedNat's additional coverages are fairly limited, it does offer a few coverage options beyond standard homeowners insurance that allow you to boost how your insurance protects you.
 Available coverages include: